MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/8-log-in-system/Readme.md

 ### 6.3 Dependencies and Resources

 The user story is considered ready when all dependencies and resources required for its implementation are identified.
-This includes the API functionalities necessary for the creation of patient profiles.
+This includes the API functionalities necessary for the authentication

 ### 6.4 Estimation and Sizing